Rock-Bautumn/holbertonschool-higher_level_programming/README.md

 **High level programming (in python)**

-*#A higher level doesn't mean harder*
+*A higher level doesn't mean harder*

-This repository hosts my projects done in python.
+This repository hosts my projects done in (mostly) python.